S0fft/Capsule-Notes/README.md

 # Capsule-Notes
 #### Notes-App — Note-Taking Asynchronous-Project on FastAPI

-An anonymous note taking app that allows users to not only create and name notes, but also save them for later use.
+A cloud-based note-taking application designed to help users conveniently create, name, and save notes for later use.
+This tool is ideal for managing personal records and organizing thoughts effectively.

 #### Stack:
  - Pyhton